 - 1. Prior to certificate approval, the detailed site plan and landscape plan shall be revised as follows: - a.
 Show details of the screening wall and gate for the dumpster enclosure. - b.
-Revise the landscape plan to show the required parking lot perimeter plantings for Section 4.3 along the southern property line. - c.
+Revise the landscape plan to show shrubs and ornamental grass along the southern property line to screen the perimeter of the parking lot, subject to the approval of the Prince George's County Department of Environmental Resources. - c.
 Revise the parking calculations and use notes on the site plan to account for the existence of an apartment for the on-site manager. - d.
 Correct the signage table to agree with the signage totals shown on the building elevations and the monument sign detail. - e.
 Add the detail of the monument sign to one of the plan sheets. - 2.
-Prior to certificate approval, the architectural elevations of the three-story building shall be revised to show the architectural masonry material extending up to the decorative arches on the first level of the building. - 3.
+Prior to certificate approval, the architectural elevations of the three-story building shall show the architectural masonry material extending up to the decorative bands on the first level of the building. - 3.
 Prior to certificate approval, the applicant shall submit architectural elevations for the existing one-story building at the northern end of the site.
 These elevations shall show a refurbished façade along the east and west sides of the building designed to match the color and style of the proposed northern façade.
-The sides may be modified by extending the renovated front façade or by altering the existing brick to match the style of the front.

-4. Prior to issuance of a permit authorizing construction of the free-standing monument sign, the applicant shall submit a copy of an approved agreement between the applicant and the Prince George's County Department of Environmental Resources, stating that the proposed monument sign may be built on the location shown in the plans and assuring that the sign will be removed, at the owner's expense, if and when the land is acquired for road use.
+The sides may be modified by extending the renovated front façade or by altering the existing brick to match the style of the front. - 4.
+Prior to issuance of a permit authorizing construction of the free-standing monument sign, the applicant shall submit a copy of an approved agreement between the applicant and the Prince George's County Department of Environmental Resources, stating that the proposed monument sign may be built on the location shown in the plans and assuring that the sign will be removed, at the owner's expense, if and when the land is acquired for road use.